$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Joint distance and velocity calibration

-where $\zpred$ is the predicted redshift, which depends on the galaxy distance $r$, and the \ac{LOS} peculiar velocity $\Vpec$ as
+where $\zpred$ is the predicted redshift, which depends on the galaxy distance $r$ and the \ac{LOS} peculiar velocity $\Vpec$ as

 with $\zcosmo$ being the cosmological redshift at distance $r$.
-(We work with distance in units of $\Mpch$ and since the zero-point calibration is degenerate with $\log h$, we sample their degenerate parameter combination.)
+(We work with distance in units of $\Mpch$, and since the zero-point calibration is degenerate with $\log h$, we sample their degenerate parameter combination.)
 The \ac{LOS} peculiar velocity is given by

 where $\bm{v}(\bm{r})$ is the velocity from~\citetalias{Carrick_2015}, which is computed according to~\cref{eq:density_to_velocity} with $\beta^\star = 1$, so that the scaling by $\beta^\star$ is applied only at this stage.
-The term $\Vext$ represents a constant external velocity dipole accounting for flows sourced by matter outside the reconstruction volume, and $\hat{\bm{r}}$ is the unit vector along the source \ac{LOS}.
+The term $\Vext$ represents a constant external velocity dipole, the leading-order multipole accounting for flows sourced by matter outside the reconstruction volume, and $\hat{\bm{r}}_{\rm obs}$ is the unit vector along the source \ac{LOS}.
 In~\cref{eq:redshift_likelihood} we assume that, once peculiar velocities are modelled using~\citetalias{Carrick_2015}, the residuals are uncorrelated and well described by a Gaussian distribution whose standard deviation is given by $\sigma_v$ (the residual velocity scatter) and the spectroscopic redshift uncertainty $\sigma_{cz}$ (negligible relative to $\sigma_v$).
-We adopt a uniform prior for $\beta^\star$, a scale-invariant reference prior $\pi(\sigma_v) \propto 1 / \sigma_v$ for the residual velocity scatter, and a prior on $\Vext$ that is uniform in both magnitude and sky direction.
+We adopt a uniform prior for $\beta^\star$, a Maxwell--Boltzmann prior with mean $\langle\sigma_v\rangle \approx 200~\kmsec$ for the residual velocity scatter, motivated by interpreting $\sigma_v$ as the magnitude of an isotropic 3D Gaussian residual velocity\footnote{Explicitly, $\pi(\sigma_v) \propto \sigma_v^2 \exp[-\sigma_v^2 / (2 a^2)]$ with scale $a = 125~\kmsec$, giving $\langle\sigma_v\rangle = 2a\sqrt{2/\pi} \approx 200~\kmsec$.} (we have verified that this prior choice has a negligible effect on the inference), and a prior on $\Vext$ that is uniform in both magnitude and sky direction.